 - Consider measles in patients of any age who have a fever AND a rash.
-Fever can spike as high as 105°F. Measles rashes are red, blotchy and maculopapular and typically start on the hairline and face and then spread downwards to the rest of the body. - Obtain a thorough history on such patients, including: the above exposures or travel outside the country or contact with international travelers in the prior three weeks; and prior vaccinations for measles.
-Exposure to measles is defined as sharing the same air space with a person with measles (and up to 2 hours after the infected person left) during their contagious period (4 days before to 4 days after rash onset) for any period of time. - Non-immune individuals who were exposed: Healthy adults and children with only 1 documented MMR should be given MMR #2.
-Infants 6-11 months can be given a dose of MMR if exposed to measles.
-See information on the table below for more information for infants under 6 months.
+Fever can spike as high as 105°F. Measles rashes are red, blotchy and maculopapular and typically start on the hairline and face and then spread downwards to the rest of the body. - Obtain a thorough history on such patients, including: any of the above exposures or travel outside the country or contact with international travelers in the prior three weeks; and prior vaccinations for measles.
+Exposure to measles is defined as sharing the same air space with a person with measles (and up to 2 hours after the infected person left)

+during their contagious period (4 days before to 4 days after rash onset) for any period of time.

-- If you suspect your patient has measles, isolate (see next page) the patient immediately and alert the state or local health department as soon as possible.
-The risk of measles transmission to others can be reduced if control measures are implemented quickly. - Laboratory Testing: Measles IgM (may need to be repeated 72 hours after rash onset if negative); nasopharyngeal and throat swab for RT-PCR and viral culture can be organized for you by the health department. - Consult the health department for more information if you are ordering a measles test. - Incubation period time from exposure to onset of symptoms is usually around 14 days (range 7-21 days) - Establishing immunity: Information on determining if someone is immune to measles is on the following page.
+- Non-immune individuals who were exposed: Healthy adults and children with only 1 documented MMR should be given MMR #2.
+Infants 6-11 months can be given a dose of MMR if exposed to measles. - If you suspect your patient has measles, isolate and mask the patient immediately and alert the state or local health department as soon as possible.
+The risk of measles transmission to others can be reduced if control measures are implemented quickly. - Laboratory Testing: Measles IgM (may need to be repeated 72 hours after rash onset if negative); throat OR nasopharyngeal swab, along with a urine sample are requested for RT-PCR testing and can be organized for you by the health department. - Consult the health department for more information if you are ordering any measles test. - Incubation period time from exposure to onset of symptoms is usually around 14 days (range 7-21 days) - Establishing immunity: Information on determining if someone is immune to measles is on the following page.